LivCodes/lecture-history-F2020/069-middleware-templating/README.md

 - What if we create a `style.css` and link it in our ejs file?
 - We need to create a `public` folder for our static files
 - `app.use(express.static("public"))`
+- We can server other static files like images and JavaScript files.

 ### Layouts (Partials)
 - Layout tags `<%-`